Frequently Asked Questions

 With felt it's easy enough to address.
 With straw however, you're pretty much stuck with the crown you get when that crown is first shaped.

-Cowboy Hat Care
+Cowboy Hat Care and Repair

 Q: I've noticed that my favorite Stetson shantung straw hat tends to discolor a bit around the sweat band and sweat hole areas Is there an easy way to remove the discoloration, or is that just something I have to live with?